Perfusion Tools

 What is lean body mass?

-How is lean BSA flow calculated?
+How is LBM calculated?

 Extended clinical notes & evidence